rafal-majewski/random-text-generator-js/README.md

 ## Data
 There are no data provided with the library, so you have to get it yourself.
 However, you can use the data I store on my website.
 Make a request to `https://rafal-majewski.firebaseapp.com/text_database/list.json` and get a list of currently available datasets.
-Items on the list consist of 3 keys:
+Items on the list consist of 3 keys:<br />
 `id` - **string**.
 Id of the dataset.<br/>
 `path` - **string**.
 Path to the dataset.<br/>
 `type` - **string**.
 Whether it is a dataset of words (value: `word`) or texts (value: `text`).